 It started with a, “Oh my goodness, I can’t even remember when my baby was that little.”

 Next someone else chimed in with, “Sleep, who needs it?
 No, no, it will be fine.
 This stage of mixed up nights and days fixes itself.
 In like three months.”

 A dad admitted that his baby had reflux, so sleep was an issue for a long time.
 Oh, reflux, I know it well.
 Before I knew it, he’d reeled me in and I was right in the middle of offering unsolicited advice that had these new parents’ heads spinning.
-From the best kind of bodysuits that grow with baby to the perfect swaddle blankets to maximize Baby’s sleep to the best reflux medicine available (of course).
+From the best kind of bodysuits to the perfect swaddle blankets to maximize Baby’s sleep, to the best reflux medicine available (of course).

 While it may have been one of the first times this family found themselves on the receiving end of such wonderful advice, it certainly wasn’t the last.
 And, I’m afraid, it won’t be the last time I’m the one offering it.
 I just can’t seem to help myself.

 What about you?
 Do you tend to offer advice to parents who are going through stages you’ve completed?